 5 Reasons to Maximize Your Advertising During a Recession

-As we take our first steps into 2023, experts are already discussing the potential for an economic downturn this year.
-Despite these conversations, there are still multiple reasons to maintain (or increase!) your B2B marketing in a recession.
+Despite the ongoing conversations about the economy, there are still multiple reasons to maintain (or increase) your B2B marketing in a recession.
 Even if demand slips, it’s not going away entirely.
-At the baseline, your business needs to ensure that it maintains its fair share of the marketplace.
-The Mx Group’s COO, Nathan Ulery, and CEO, Tony Riley, advocate in their writings for prioritizing marketing during a recession while allocating that increased spend wisely to certain programs.
-As The Mx Group’s senior director of media, I know how important a media strategy is for continuous brand building.
+At the baseline, your business needs to ensure that it maintains its fair share of the marketplace and allocates your spend wisely to certain programs.

 Businesses tend to immediately cut advertising during a recession.
 While much of your competition might take their brand names out of the marketplace, you could take advantage of the newly available real estate.
 Simply put, if no one else is spending and you are, you can dominate the market’s share of voice.
 Not only will there be more visible space for your brand name, but reduced demand should also make the overall spend more efficient.